cjratcliff/ml-compiled/docs/optimizers.rst

 ---------
 Depth
 ---------
 Depth increases the representational power of a network exponentially, for a given number of parameters.
 However, deeper networks can also be considerably harder to train, due to vanishing and exploding gradients or dying ReLUs.
+Problems stemming from depth are seen both in deep feedforward networks and in recurrent networks, where the depth comes from being unfolded over a large number of timesteps.

 Potential solutions include:

 * Using a smaller learning rate
 * Skip connections
+* Memory cells.
+Used in the Neural Turing Machine for learning long dependencies.
 * Auxiliary loss functions (eg `Szegedy et al. (2016) <https://arxiv.org/pdf/1409.4842.pdf>`_)
 * `Orthogonal initialization <https://ml-compiled.readthedocs.io/en/latest/initialization.html#orthogonal-initialization>`_